Before you go | Surviving your flight | Take care at your destination

-- Your passport is valid for more than 6 months beyond your expected return date, especially when travelling in Europe (especially in the 26 Schengen countries).
+- Your passport is valid for more than 6 months beyond your expected return date, especially when travelling in Europe (and especially in the 26 Schengen countries).
+You have checked that your visa and passport type are appropriate for the destination.
+Check with VisasDirect or your travel agent.

 - The names on all bookings match passport names of all travellers.